Patreon/platform-documentation/source/includes/_resources_v2.md

 payment_status | string | Status of underlying payment.
-One of `Paid`, `Declined`, `Deleted`, `Pending`, `Refunded`, `Fraud`, `Other` tier_title | string | Title of the reward tier associated with the pledge tier_id | string | Id of the tier associated with the pledge
+One of `Paid`, `Declined`, `Deleted`, `Pending`, `Refunded`, `Fraud`, `Other` tier_title | string | Title of the reward tier associated with the pledge tier_id | string | Id of the tier associated with the pledge amount_cents | integer | Amount of the underlying event currency_code | string | ISO code of the currency of the event

 ### Pledge Event Relationships